joyent/joyent-gerrit/docs/user/README.md

 When we're satisfied with everything, we're ready to **submit the change**, which is (somewhat confusingly) the Gerrit terminology for integrating the change into "master".
-To enable this, the change needs at least one "+2" vote.
+To enable this, the change needs a "+1" vote in the "Integration Approval" category.
+This is separate from any number of "+1" votes under "Code Review".

-Even with a "+2", Gerrit will only allow changes to be integrated that can be fast-forwarded onto "master".
+Even with the requisite "+1" votes, Gerrit will only allow changes to be integrated that can be fast-forwarded onto "master".
 If someone else has changed "master" in the meantime, we'll need to update the change to apply cleanly to master.

-Once someone has given your change the "+2", the "Submit" button shows up, and we can can hit that to integrate the change into master.
+Once your change has +1s for both Code Review and Integration Approval, assuming you have the appropriate permissions to integrate the change (see the New User Instructions), then you should see the "Submit change" button show up.
+Clicking that button will integrate the change into master.
 The change should be replicated to GitHub within about 30 seconds.